microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 The optional third Github workflow [named_entity_recognition_post_prod_eval.yml](../.github/workflows/named_entity_recognition_post_prod_eval.yml) need to be executed manually after the deployment of the Prompt flow flow to production and collecting production logs (example log file - [production_log.jsonl](../named_entity_recognition/data/production_log.jsonl)).
 This workflow is used to evaluate the Prompt flow flow performance in production.

-The optional Github workflow [web_classification_pf_in_aml_pipeline_workflow.yml](../.github/workflows/web_classification_pf_in_aml_pipeline_workflow.yml) is used to run the promptflow in AML Pipeline as a parallel component.
-You can use it to run other use cases as well, for example, math_coding.
-Just change the use_case_base_path value in the pipeline.

 More details about how to create a basic Github workflows in general can be found [here](https://docs.github.com/en/actions/using-workflows).

 - Another important step in this section is to enable workflows in the new repository just created after forking.